redfords/data-science/README.md

 # Statistics with R

-Learn to analyze and visualize data in R and create reproducible data analysis reports, demonstrate a conceptual understanding of the unified nature of statistical inference, perform frequentist and Bayesian statistical inference and modeling to understand natural phenomena and make data-based decisions, communicate statistical results correctly, effectively, and in context without relying on statistical jargon, critique data-based claims and evaluated data-based decisions, and wrangle and visualize data with R packages for data analysis.
+Learn to analyze and visualize data in R and create reproducible data analysis reports, perform frequentist and Bayesian statistical inference and modeling to understand natural phenomena and make data-based decisions, communicate statistical results correctly, effectively, and in context, critique data-based claims and evaluated data-based decisions, and wrangle and visualize data with R packages for data analysis.

 ## Contents